 One notable guest appearance from Devil saw him team up with Godzilla when the latter was transported by accident to Devil’s earth where he would help him battle an army of Dinosaurs and killer ape men.

 All 9 issues of Devil Dinosaur would later be collected in an omnibus edition.
 I would definitely recommend you pick up it up.
 The artwork is obviously fantastic.
-Well it is Jack Kirby after all, but I think its the fact that it has such a wild premise that of an Ape boy and his T-Rex best friend fighting aliens and time travelling witches that really makes it stand out as something of an overlooked gem.
+It is Jack Kirby after all, but I think its the fact that it has such a wild premise that of an Ape boy and his T-Rex best friend fighting aliens, and time travelling witches that really makes it stand out as something of an overlooked gem.

 Other Marvel and DC Comics

 Tyrannosaurus Rex has at some point battled most of DC and Marvel’s most famous heroes.

 Batman encountered a gigantic robotic T-Rex in Batman 35.
 It was part of a giant amusement park that featured giant mechanical Dinosaurs that were taken control of by one of Batman’s enemies.
 After defeating the villain Batman decides to keep the Tyrannosaurus as a trophy.
 The T-Rex has gone on to become one of the most iconic trophies in the Bat cave alongside a giant penny and a giant Joker playing cared taken from an adventure with…. well does it really need saying?

 In one issue Batman was actually able to bring the Tyrannosaurus Rex to life and use it to defeat someone who had infiltrated the cave.
 Apparently the T-Rex’s name is Fido!

 The T-Rex has appeared in numerous animated adaptations of Batman too such as in the DC animated universe.
 I would like to see it appear in at least one live action version of Batman however.
 Hopefully it will appear in the upcoming Batman vs Superman movie.